RaysCars/FlatEarth/readme.md

 #  Flat Earth

-## Falsifications of the Heliocentric Solar System and Sphereical Earth
+Falsifications of the Heliocentric Solar System and Sphereical Earth

-1. A sphereical earth requires there to be
+## A sphereical earth requires there curvature (at the horizon) to obfuscate furhter objects.
+This following table illustrates hidden inches and feet up to 1000 miles:

 Miles | HiddenInches | HiddenFeet | HiddenInchesHeight | HiddenFeetHeight | HiddenMileHeight